masesgroup/NetPDF/src/documentation/articles/usagePS.md

 ---
-title: NetPDF PowerShell module of PDFBox suite for .NET
+title: NetPDF PowerShell module of .NET suite for PDFBox™
-_description: Describes the PowerShell module to use PDFBox classes from any PowerShell shell
+_description: Describes the PowerShell module to use PDFBox™ classes from any PowerShell shell
 ---

 # NetPDF: PowerShell Module